gbv/jskos-server/README.md

 \* Only applies to actions `create`, `update`, and `delete`.

 Note that any properties not mentioned here are not allowed!

+#### Origin of URIs

+**This fields are ignored in the current version!**

+The `create` field of configuration can have two field that control where URIs of newly created URIs come from:

+- **`uriBase`**: a string or Boolean (false by default).
+Value true is replaced by the baseUrl of the server.
+URIs of newly created items must start with this string.
+- **`uriOrigin`**: where URIs of new items orgin from.
+Default value `external` requires clients to provide an URI.
+Value `uuid` can be used when `uriBase` is set to generate URIs based on UUIDs.

 #### Registries configuration